-Liam Hemsworth, Patrick Dempsey, More May Make Jan.
-13 the Sexiest Birthday Ever
+Is January 13 the Sexiest Birthday of the Year?
+Here's Why We Think So

 Like a beautiful cosmic gift, every once in a while on Jan.
 13, the universe blesses us all.
 With sexiness.

-On this day, at least four men who have appeared in – or had some association with – PEOPLE’s annual Sexiest Man Alive issue celebrate their birthdays.
-These guys have wowed us as rebels and pirates.
+On this day, at least four men who have appeared in — or had some association with — PEOPLE’s annual Sexiest Man Alive issue celebrate their birthdays … plus one bonus.
+These guys have wowed us as rebels, special agents and pirates.
 One of them is a real-life race-car driver.
 Another set the swoon-inducing path for a two-time Sexiest Man Alive.

 In no particular order, the Sexiest birthday boys are …